 How The Balanced Life Test Works

-First, draw six pie shaped sections without the circular border.
+First, draw eight pie shaped sections without the circular border.
 Make the sections large enough to label each one.
 By the end of this exercise you will have created a graph that plots each aspect of your life and shows how balanced you are.

 Once you have labelled your sections take a few moments to contemplate how satisfied you are with the time and effort you give to a particular section.
 Think of the inner point of the pie as least satisfied and the outer edge as completely satisfied.
 Place a dot within the wedge that indicates your level of satisfaction.